1) Beginning of the adventure

 By 04:00 the wind had increased to around 28 knts, but our boat speed was now touching 11 kts.
 The boat seemed quite happy, but I wasn’t, we were going far too quickly for my liking and at that point it seemed a better option to crash on regardless, rather than turn in to the wind and try to reef again!

 At first light, it was blowing force 6 constantly and we could see how big the waves were.
 I wished it was still dark!
-Looking around, we realised that we had lost our non-slip table cover (so that didn’t work) a fender was missing and one of our lovely new cockpit cushions had gone – good job we hadn’t brought the dogs along!
+Looking around, we realised that we had lost our non-slip table cover (so that didn’t work) a fender was missing and one of our lovely new cockpit cushions which Steven had made, had gone – good job we hadn’t brought the dogs along!

-By 07:00 we were away from the TSS and 20 miles from Arklow.
+By 07:00 we were away from the TSS and 20 miles from Arklow on the West coast of Ireland.
 We decided we didn’t fancy another freezing, windy night like we had just endured so looked at our options.
-I really didn’t like the prospect of getting to Arklow with an onshore wind and also trying to negotiate the banks, so we turned left; like you do and we headed for Pwllheli (North Wales).
+Although it was only around 5 hours to Arklow, I really didn’t like the prospect of getting to Arklow with an onshore wind and also trying to negotiate the banks, so we turned left; like you do and we headed for Pwllheli (North Wales).
 It was a pivotal moment, like in the film Apollo 13, when they realise they won’t be going to the Moon, I realised we wouldn’t be going to Ireland this trip.

 Amanda nice and cosy